This post may contain affiliate links. Please read my disclosure policy.

 - Mop — for basting the ribs during cooking

-- Tongs — with long handles for removing ribs from the smoker
+- Grill Tongs — with long handles for removing ribs from the smoker

-- Thermometer — a digital instant read thermometer will take the guess work out of whether the ribs are done.
+- Digital probe meat thermometer — a digital thermometer will take the guess work out of whether the ribs are done.
 According to the USDA, the minimum safe temperature for pork ribs is 145 degrees, but I like to cook them until they reach 165 degrees.

 - Disposable aluminum pans — deep pans are best